owasp-amass/docs/docs/open-asset-model/index.md

 # :simple-owasp: Open Asset Model

 The **Open Asset Model (OAM)** redefines the understanding of an organization's attack surface.
-Shifting the paradigm away from narrow, internet infrastructure-focused collection, the **OWASP Amass** [Open Asset Model](https://github.com/owasp-amass/open-asset-model) broadens its scope to include both physical and digital assets.
+Shifting the paradigm away from narrow, internet infrastructure-focused collection, the [Open&nbsp;Asset&nbsp;Model](https://github.com/owasp-amass/open-asset-model) broadens its scope to include both physical and digital assets.
 This approach delivers a complete view of an organization’s **assets and their relationships**, ensuring full visibility into the potential risks and attack vectors that might otherwise be overlooked.

 ## :material-map-marker-outline: Key Features